data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src="https://i.imgur.com/LoHe2Ae.gif" alt='fossil island 1.5t teaks' width=500>

 Below we describe in text the actions in the clip.
- - **Tick 1**: In client input, we start making herb tar, which removes our interaction with the tree, sets our skilling timer to 2, and puts a weak command in our queue to make a teak stock.
-Next in client input, we path to move, which deletes the teak stock command.
+ - **Tick 1**: In client input, we start making herb tar, which removes our interaction with the tree, sets our skilling timer to 2, and puts a weak command in our queue to make herb tar.
+Next in client input, we path to move, which deletes the herb tar command.
 During our turn, in movement, we move.
  - **Tick 2**: In client input, we start interacting the tree.
 During our turn, in interaction with objects, a stall starts.
  - **Tick 3**: During our turn, the stall ends and we get a roll for a log.
 Next during our turn, in interaction with objects, we get a roll for a log.